 Some divide infrastructure into two categories - economic and social.
 Infrastructure associated with energy, transportation and communication are included in the former category whereas those related to education, health and housing are included in the latter.

-be using a variety of infrastructure.
+In your locality or neighbourhood you might be using a variety of infrastructure.
 List all of those.
 Your locality may also be requiring a few more.
 List those separately.